mailpoet/mailpoet/readme.txt

 5. Subscriber import (via a CSV file or directly from MailChimp)

 == Changelog ==

+= 3.0.0-rc.2.0.0 - 2017-08-29 =
+* Improved: MailPoet updates on high traffic sites now use less resources;
+* Improved: newsletter is saved when "next" button is pressed in newsletter editor;
+* Improved: allows editors to manage emails and adds hooks to extend plugin's roles/permissions;
+* Improved: we collect more informative data from those who share their data with us.
+You should too!
+* Fixed: subscription management form works again;
+* Fixed: MailPoet 3 no longer processes the "wysija_form" shortcode used by the old MailPoet 2 to allow both plugins to display forms.
+Please use the newer "mailpoet_form" shortcode instead.
+Thx Lynn!
+* Fixed: reactivated post notifications will be sent on next scheduled time.
+Thx Luc!
+* Fixed: updating subscription information of WP users no longer erases their first/last name;
+* Fixed: automated latest content in welcome emails always displays the latest posts.
+Kudos Ehi!

 = 3.0.0-rc.1.0.4 - 2017-08-22 =
 * Added: newsletters can now be paused and edited while sending;